Diagrammatic Reasoning with Control as a Constructor, Applications to Quantum Circuits: Introduction

-In these settings, the control distributes over composition: given two composable diagrams $f$ and $g$, we have that $\ctrl(g\circ f)=\ctrl(g)\circ\ctrl(f)$.
-This reflects the intuition that controlling a sequence of operations is equivalent to sequentially controlling each operation.
-As control does not distribute over parallel composition ($\ctrl(f\otimes g)\neq \ctrl(f)\otimes \ctrl (g)$, since the latter acts on one more wire), we provide a simple axiomatisation that allows in particular to define the control of a parallel composition of two diagrams.
-Additionally, our formalism satisfies a context rule saying that if an equation $f=g$ is derivable, so is its control version $\ctrl(f)=\ctrl(g)$.
-This follows directly from the definition of control as a constructor.
+The controlled prop formalism is a versatile language that captures the fundamental properties of control and facilitates reasoning on processes.
+For instance, if an equation $f=g$ is derivable, so is its controlled version $\ctrl(f)=\ctrl(g)$, whereas the latter can be cumbersome to derive when using the standard prop formalism.
+Controlled props rely on three constructors -- sequential composition, parallel composition, and control -- and specify how they interact.
+In particular, control does not preserve parallel composition, i.e., $\ctrl(f\otimes g)\neq \ctrl(f)\otimes \ctrl (g)$ since the latter acts on one more wire.
+However, it distributes in a natural way, as captured by the axioms of control functors.

-Control functors also allow to state the fondamental conjugation law, which is a cornerstone when dealing with reversing and control.
-Given an arbitrary $f$ and a reversible $g$ -- which inverse is denoted $g^\dagger$ -- one can conjugate $f$ by $g$, leading to the pattern $g^\dagger\circ f\circ g$.
-This pattern is widely used in algorithm design, e.g.~for a basis change, for ancillary qubit preparation and liberation, or for oracle implementation.
-Controlling such a pattern can be reduced to controlling only $f$, leading to the following conjugation law.
+We point out a fundamental property -- the \emph{conjugation law} -- which is central when dealing with reversing and control.
+Given $f$ and an invertible $g$, one can conjugate $f$ by $g$ with the \emph{compute-uncompute} pattern ${\invers {g}\circ f\circ g}$.
+This pattern is widely used in algorithm design, e.g.~for a basis change, for ancilla preparation and release, for oracle implementation, and also for circuit optimisation \cite{fu2024proto}.
+Controlling such a pattern can be reduced to controlling only $f$, leading to the notion of \emph{conjugated prop}, namely a controlled prop satisfying the following so-called conjugation law.

-An important motivation for our framework comes from quantum computing, where control is extensively used to conditionally apply a gate according to the state of one or multiple control qubits.
-Beyond controlling individual gates, quantum algorithms often rely on conditioning entire subcircuits which can be expressed in the formalism of controlled props where quantum circuits are represented as string diagrams.